 Scenario: You are leaving to focus on your family.

-Hello everyone, today is my last day as I’m leaving my role to care for my child and be more present with my family.
+Hello everyone, today is my last day as I’m leaving my role to care for my child and be more present with family.

 I’ve really enjoyed working on the Q2 Marketing Campaign with you all.
 The creativity and dedication of this team have been inspiring, and I’ll miss our collaborative meetings and the shared sense of achievement after each milestone.